ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

 Sometimes people may write the wrong number for numeric data such as a street number, date, or social security number.
-This could be intentional or accidental. pseudopeople simulates this type of noise in numeric columns by randomly selecting some digits from the true number and replacing each selected digit with a diferent digit selected uniformly at random.
+This could be intentional or accidental. pseudopeople simulates this type of noise in numeric columns by randomly replacing some digits with a different digit selected uniformly at random.

 This noise type is called :code:`write_wrong_digits` in the configuration.
 It takes two parameters: